-- 1. If your child is leaving early for any reason, a note should be sent to school or you can email eeattendance@generalmclane.org.
-Submit all early dismissal notes by 10:00am. - 2.
-To ensure a smooth dismissal process, all early dismissals must occur by 3:00pm.
-No students will be released after 3:00pm. - 3.
-When you arrive at the front door to pick up your student, please ring the bell and wait at the door until a staff member brings your student to meet you.
+- If your child is leaving early for any reason, a note should be sent to school in the morning. - When you arrive at the front door to pick up your student, please ring the bell and a staff member will bring your student to meet you.
+To ensure safety, parents are expected to accompany children from the building to parked cars.

-End of Day Dismissal
+End of Day